geospace-code/h5fortran/Examples.md

 exists = h5f%exist("/foo")
 ```

-A convenience method that checks existance of a dataset without creating the h5 object manually is:
+A convenience method that checks existence of a dataset without creating the h5 object manually is:

 ```fortran
 exists = h5exist("my.h5", "/foo")